ad4mrp/inverse-kinematics/README.md

 # inverse-kinematics
-Visualizing the kinametics analysis (trajectory, angular velocity, and angular acceleration) for a knee prosthetic design.
+Visualizing the kinemetics analysis (trajectory, angular velocity, and angular acceleration) for a knee prosthetic design using MATLAB.